domschl/python-fhem/README.md

 tvs = fh.get(device_type=["LGTV", "STV"])
 # Get indoor thermometers with low battery
 low = fh.get_readings(name=".*Thermometer", not_room="outdoor", filter={"battery!": "ok"})
+# Get temperature readings from all devices that have a temperature reading:
+all_temps = fh.get_readings('temperature')
 ```

 To connect via telnet with SSL and password: